Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

-We now present constraints on the $(w_{0}, w_{a})$ parameters derived from tomographic measurements of 400 realisations of our catalogue simulation pipeline, in the presence of survey noise arising from Gaussian uncertainty in the photo-$z$ redshift estimation of galaxies, and Gaussian shape noise.
+We go on to present constraints on the $(w_{0}, w_{a})$ parameters derived from tomographic measurements of 3000 realisations of our catalogue simulation pipeline, in the presence of survey noise arising from Gaussian uncertainty in the photo-$z$ redshift estimation of galaxies and Gaussian shape noise.
 The characteristics of the noise are chosen to represent the level of uncertainty that is expected to be achieved in the \textit{Euclid} DR1 survey (see further details in Sect.~\ref{subsec:methods-errors}).
 As presented in the no-noise analysis in Sect.~\ref{subsec:results-nonoise} we examine each of the cosmic shear, angular clustering and full 3$\times$2pt signals, and measure the 1 and 2\,$\sigma$ constraints across different binning choices as a function of the number of tomographic bins used for the analysis.

-\subsubsection{1$\times$2pt cosmic shear only analysis, noisy simulation}
+\subsubsection{{1$\times$2pt cosmic shear only analysis, noisy simulation}}

-In Fig.~\ref{fig:contours_equipop_noise_E} we plot the 2D posterior constraints on the time evolving dark energy parameters $(w_{0}, w_{a})$ from noisy tomographic cosmic shear measurements using 1, 2, 3, 5, and 10 equipopulated bins.

-We find that in the presence of realistic noise, the cosmic shear is relatively weakly constraining and the constraints on either parameter do not change significantly when increasing the number of tomographic bins up to 10.
-Additionally, we note that within the prior boundaries of the grid-based likelihood approach, only the $1\,\sigma$ contour yields an enclosed area, and the $2\,\sigma$ contour coverage in the parameter space is extended such that it is computationally intractable to constrain.
-However, since we sample and fully characterise the parameter volume for the $1\,\sigma$ contour for all binning numbers considered, we do not believe that the true behaviour of the $2\,\sigma$ contours will yield different results or conclusions.
+In Fig.~\ref{fig:contours_equipop_noise_E} we plot the 2D posterior constraints on the time evolving dark energy parameters $(w_{0}, w_{a})$ from noisy tomographic cosmic shear measurements using one, two, three, five, and ten equipopulated bins.
+We find that in the presence of realistic noise, the cosmic shear is relatively weakly constraining and the constraints on both parameters do not change significantly when increasing the number of tomographic bins up to ten.
+Additionally, we note that within the prior boundaries of the grid-based likelihood approach, only the $1\,\sigma$ contour yields an enclosed area, while the $2\,\sigma$ contour coverage in the parameter space is extended such that it is computationally intractable to constrain.
+However, since we are sampling and fully characterising the parameter volume for the $1\,\sigma$ contour for all binning numbers considered, we do not believe that the true behaviour of the $2\,\sigma$ contours would yield different results or conclusions.